Can You Use A Wye For Venting?

 Take the picture below as an example.
 It shows the correct and incorrect placement of the wyes, tees, and 1/8 bends in a horizontal plumbing drain line.

-The first picture shows the need to switch to a sanitary tee to allow better airflow.
-The longer passage from the wye restricts the airflow resulting in poor wastewater movement.
+The first picture shows the need to switch to a sanitary tee for better airflow.
+The extended passage from the wye restricts the airflow resulting in poor wastewater movement.

-The next picture shows the sanitary tee causing a backflow.
+The following picture shows the sanitary tee causing a backflow.
 Therefore, switching the pipes to a different angle and using a wye and 1/8 bend improves the flow of both wastewater and air.

 When Should You Use A Wye?

 Using a wye will depend on the specific requirements for venting.
-You will need to consider the type of system being vented and the local building codes and regulations.
+You must consider the type of vented system and the local building codes and regulations.

-To ensure you are not violating any code on the design and installation of plumbing systems, you can refer to the 2021 version of the International Plumbing Code (IPC).
+To ensure you are not violating any code on the design and installation of plumbing systems, please look at the 2021 version of the International Plumbing Code (IPC).

 What Is The Difference Between A Wye And A Tee Vent?

-A wye and a tee may seem alike but they have very distinct functions.
-You cannot use one in replacement for the other without changing the entire plumbing design system.
+A wye and a tee may seem alike; you can only use one to replace the other, but they have distinct functions.
+You cannot use one in reserve for the other without changing the entire plumbing design system.

-The video below can give you insights into their differences and uses.
+This video can give you insights into their differences and uses:

 Wye

-A wye is used when you need to split or divert a flow in a specific direction.
-It has a Y-shaped 45-degree angle that connects a horizontal drain line to a vertical vent stack.
+A wye is used when splitting or diverting a flow in a specific direction.
+It has a Y-shaped 45-degree angle connects a horizontal drain line to a vertical vent stack.

 Check out this wye white PVC 1.5 inch on Amazon.